 As mentioned above, freezing cannabis flower is only a good idea if you're looking to make top-tier solventless extracts like bubble hash.
 Most of us aren't going to be making bubble hash, so it's best to avoid the freezers.

-Freezing flower degrades the plant quality as trichomes freeze and snap off the bud.
+Freezing flowers in an average freezer degrades their quality, as trichomes freeze and snap off the bud.
 The loss of trichomes affects the plant's profile, decreasing its cannabinoid content while lessening the taste of the product when consumed.

 Is It Better To Store Cannabis In Glass Or Plastic?

 You must have an airtight, non-porous seal to store cannabis long-term without the smell.
 Plastic is not non-porous, so if you store your weed in Ziplocs or Tupperware, your weed will smell and dry out.
-Silicone and glass make much better storage options to avoid cannabis odors and maintain freshness.
+Glass or aluminum makes a much better storage option to avoid cannabis odors and maintain freshness.

 For the best way to store marijuana, look to glass containers.
 Glass is by far the best option for storing cannabis.
-Using a glass container provides you with an airtight storage method that won't allow unpleasant smells or aromas to interact with your nugs.
+A glass container provides an airtight storage method that won't allow unpleasant smells or aromas to interact with your nugs.
 On the other hand, plastics are known to leach unpleasant aromas into nugs, including chemicals from the plastic itself.

 READ ALSO: How to Get the Cannabis Smell Out of Your Car